elatov/elatov.github.io/_posts/2013-04-21-setup-your-own-certificate-authority-ca-on-linux-and-use-it-in-a-windows-environment.md

     Filename    : /usr/share/man/man1/CA.pl.1ssl.gz

-You can check out examples from "[Becoming a CA Authority](http://www.tipcache.com/tip/Setup_your_own_Certificate_Authority_%28CA%29_11.html) on how to use the Perl script; here is a very high level overview:
+You can check out examples from "[CA.pl - friendlier interface for OpenSSL certificate programs](https://www.openssl.org/docs/apps/CA.pl.html) on how to use the Perl script; here is a very high level overview:

     #Generate CA Certificate
     CA.pl -newca